Leo-rojo/iQoE_Dataset_and_Code/readme.md

 ### Artifact checklist
 - Algorithm: Algorithm 1.
-- Programs: (LA) Python 3.7 or above with supporting libraries; (LB) FFmpeg, ffmpeg-debug-qp, Park, MP4Box of GPAC framework, BiQPS, HTML, JavaScript, and CSS.
+- Programs: (LA) Python 3.7 or above with supporting libraries; (LB) FFmpeg, ffmpeg-debug-qp, Park, MP4Box, BiQPS, HTML, JavaScript, and CSS.
 - Models: SVR, RF, GP, and XGB.
 - Datasets: (LA) iQoE and Waterloo-IV; (LB) network traces, video chunks, and experience set.
 - Hardware: no particular requirements.
 - Output: (LA) all figures and tables of the paper; (LB) Fig. 2-13 and 15-18 and Tables 1 and 2.
-- Approximate disk space requirement: (LA) 3 GB; (LB) 14 GB.
+- Approximate disk space requirement: (LA) 4 GB; (LB) 24 GB.
 - Approximate experiment completion time: (LA) under one hour; (LB) about one week.
 - Availability: public on GitHub.